 - a.
-A business case summary template [to follow] - b.
-The financial case for a disposal

-- c.
-Proposed timing of the disposal - d.
-Method of disposal - e.
+A business case summary template - b.
+The financial case for a disposal this must show holding costs and potential savings through reduced borrowing and any loss in rental income - c.
+Proposed timing of the disposal to include vacation by service, likely marketing and due diligence/legal work prior to exchange.
+Any conditional sales should include estimated timelines and longstop dates for planning etc - d.
+Method of disposal this will be chosen to reflect the nature of the property and consider the best way to maximise value and minimise holding costs. - e.
 Impact[s] risks of the disposal financial, reputational, political, operational, etc. - f.
-Evidence of an independent valuation to show that best consideration is guaranteed - g.
+Evidence of an independent valuation to show that best consideration is guaranteed.
+This must be obtained from an RICS qualified Registered Valuer.
+On occasion this may be provided by a suitably qualified internal surveyor but will normally be provided - g.
 A market assessment by a suitably qualified agent - h.
-Disposal options - i.
-Sign off [where required] by the relevant ELT director for the disposal of the asset, where there is no longer a service requirement.
-This is not to be confused with ELT approval, which is required at a later stage. - j.
-Cost of sales and any budgetary approval required - k.
+Disposal options these will largely be centred on sale or letting - i.
+Sign off by the relevant Corporate director (for the service area that has vacated the asset) where the asset was formerly operational for the disposal of the asset, where there is no longer a service requirement. - j.
+Estimated cost of sales and any budgetary approval required.
+This will include any legal, agents and cost of specialist reports, marketing material etc - k.
 Confirmation of deliverability of sale where required.
-For example, if staff, public or other consultations are required, they need to have been completed and reported within the business case - I. Finance and legal sign off
+For example, if staff, public or other consultations are required, and the likely timescales.